-+ [p.
-162] "'[...] they say you can Earn \$\$\$ in Your Spare Time [...]'"
+- [p.
+162] "'[...] they say you can Earn $\$ in Your Spare Time [...]'"

 Refers to the nuisance phenomenon on the Internet called 'spam'.
-Email with subject lines resembling the above are mass-mailed out to thousands of people in the hope that a small fraction of them will fall for it, and be persuaded to perpetuate what was, in essence, a pyramid scheme, and highly illegal in most countries.
-This sort of 'Make Money Fast' spam is growing rarer these days, being replaced with unsolicited ads for too-good-to-be-true credit cards, mass-email programs and cheap long-distance phone calls.
+Email with subject lines resembling the above are mass-mailed out to thousands of people in the hope that a small fraction of them will fall for it and be persuaded to perpetuate what is, in essence, a pyramid scheme, and highly illegal in most countries.
+This sort of "Make Money Fast" spam is growing rarer these days, being replaced with unsolicited ads for too-good-to-be-true credit cards, Viagra and other pharmaceuticals, and cheap mortgages.
+And sex, lots of sex.

-+ [p.
+- [p.
 165] "[...], would even now be tiring of painting naked young ladies on some tropical island somewhere"